Robust Combinatorial Optimization Problems Under Budgeted Interdiction Uncertainty: Conclusions

 \section{Conclusions}

 Tools to model uncertainty sets are of central importance in robust optimization.
-While classic budgeted uncertainty sets make the assumption that each ''attack'' (i.e., changing a parameter away from its nominal value) has the same costs, extensions such as knapsack uncertainty sets relax this constraint and allow different attacks to have different costs.
+While classic budgeted uncertainty sets make the assumption that each ``attack'' (i.e., changing a parameter away from its nominal value) has the same costs, extensions such as knapsack uncertainty sets relax this constraint and allow different attacks to have different costs.
 However, for a discrete knapsack uncertainty set, this means that even evaluating a solution (i.e., calculating the worst possible attack) requires us to solve an NP-hard knapsack problem.

 In this paper, we propose an alternative uncertainty set, where attacks may have different costs, but each attack leads to the same consequence.
 Such a model is particularly useful to model uncertainty in cardinality-based constraints or objectives.
 This type of uncertainty has the advantage that calculating a worst-case attack is still possible in polynomial time, even though the corresponding robust problems become hard.
+We also demonstrated how this approach can be applied to a job assignment problem, and the problem of finding a minimum-cost 2-edge-connected subgraph under failures.

 We consider different ways to model the worst-case attack, which lead to a total of five compact integer programming formulations, none of which dominates the other.
-Our computational experiments indicate that in particular models IP-3 (based on rounding down attack budgets with integer variables) and IP-5 (based on forcing a binary variable to become active if an item can be attacked) show promising performance and can solve problems to proven optimality with up to 100 items within seconds.
+Our computational experiments for the selection prblem indicate that in particular models IP-3 (based on rounding down attack budgets with integer variables) and IP-5 (based on forcing a binary variable to become active if an item can be attacked) show promising performance and can solve problems to proven optimality with up to 100 items within seconds.
+However, given the job assignment and finding minimum cost 2-edge-connected subgraph problem, IP-5 has the best performance followed by IP-4.

 In further research, it will be interesting to explore if additive approximation algorithms may be possible, as multiplicative approximation guarantees are impossible to achieve.
-Furthermore, we intend to study bounded interdiction sets in multi-stage environments such as two-stage and recoverable robust optimization.
+Furthermore, we intend to study budgeted interdiction sets in multi-stage environments such as two-stage and recoverable robust optimization.